Abiolr/MBDTPomodoro/README.md

 This project is licensed for educational and portfolio purposes.
 All sound and image assets used must respect their original copyright.

 ---

-## 🙌 Acknowledgements

-Inspired by the Pomodoro productivity method and the sonic atmosphere of Kanye West’s _Graduation_.

----